-For 40 years, MSCFV has worked with victims of family violence to remove the anchors that hold them back, to rebuild their hull for strength, and to re-chart their course for empowered, self-sufficient and violence-free futures.
+Since 1980, MSCFV has worked with victims of domestic violence to remove the anchors that hold them back, to rebuild their hull for strength, and to re-chart their course for empowered, self-sufficient and violence-free futures.
 Anchors Away provides a glimpse of their stories, of the support from our community, and of the successes and programming of MSCFV.
 To view past stories, visit our Anchors Away Page.

 If you think someone is monitoring your computer, if possible, use a device that is not accessible by your abuser.